JSON-LD for SEO: The Guide to Structured Data

 DateModified added if article has been updated

-Changelog tracking which pages have which schema
+Changelog maintained for which pages have which schema

 Batch process: first 5 pages live, monitor for 48 hours, then roll out to more pages

-Structured data is not a one-time task, but a system that you set up and maintain.
-Start with the site-wide entities, then add page-level markup according to the templates above, validate thoroughly, and monitor your Search Console for errors.
+Structured data is not a one-time task, but a system you set up and maintain.
+Start with site-wide entities, then add page-level markup according to the templates above, validate thoroughly, and monitor your Search Console for errors.

 The sites that do this well have one thing in common: a clear separation between what belongs site-wide and what belongs page-level, with a consistent @id strategy that scales.

-Structured data works best in combination with technical SEO, conversion optimization, and GEO strategies that ensure your content is findable in both traditional search engines and AI systems.
+Structured data works best in combination with technical SEO, conversion optimization, and GEO strategies that ensure your content is discoverable in both traditional search engines and AI systems.
 If you need help auditing or implementing your structured data, a website audit can provide insight into your current situation.

 Related articles: